andrewhao/coupling-and-cohesion-ddd-talk/slides.md

 ### Step 2: Overlay your domains

+Take out a pen, or whiteboard marker and draw areas of your system that correspond to certain domains.

+You may even see some domains you haven't thought of before!

 ---

 #### Combining the concepts with a Context Map

 ### Step 3: Overlay your bounded contexts

+Next up - with a different color pen or marker, draw lines around system boundaries.

+You may also find other system boundaries like:

+* External cloud providers

 ---

 #### Combining the concepts with a Context Map

 ### Step 4: Add directional dependencies

+Now - between each boundary, we will want to make clear what things need other things.
+These things allow us to define the relationship each context have against each toher.

 ---